-Traditionally served with Christmas goose, these dumplings are an easy fix for a weeknight meal when cooked and tossed with a simple pasta sauce.
+Traditionally served with Christmas goose, these dumplings are an easy fix for a weeknight meal, either served in a brothy soup or cooked and tossed with a simple pasta sauce.

 - 4 russet potatoes